 ED Frameworks

 A collection of frameworks for Mac OS X, GNUstep and WebObjects.
-The Common framework provides advanced datastructures, socket wrapper classes, a lightweight XML DOM implementation and other goodies.
-The Message framework covers internetmessages (in the sense of email and usenet postings) and the Style Sheet framework is a templating engine.
+The Common framework provides advanced data structures, socket wrapper classes, a lightweight XML DOM implementation, and other goodies.
+The Message framework covers internet messages (in the sense of emails and Usenet postings).

 EDFrameworks Site Screenshot